ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

     implications of the completed research
   - [ ] There are no typographical or grammatical errors in the thesis
   - [ ] There is no extraneous text in the thesis
+  - [ ] There are no layout or formatting errors in the thesis

 - **Introduction Section Requirements**
   - [ ] The introduction section clearly describes the completed work